hsec-1/cybersecurity-portfolio/Coursework/google-cert-reports.md

 1. Structural separation of data categories allows users to continue performing their function without unnecessarily providing access to sensitive information.
 2. Role base access restriction creates a baseline to ensure that users do not have access to information they do not need to fulfil their function.
 3. Automatic revocation acts as a safety net and removes human error from the revocation process.

 ---

+## NIST Cybersecurity Framework — Incident Report

+**Scenario:** Apply the NIST Cybersecurity Framework to document and respond to a network security incident.

+### Summary

+The organisation's network was the target of a Denial of Service attack by a malicious actor.
+The incident caused a network outage for roughly two hours.
+The incident was traced to a flood of ICMP packets through an unconfigured firewall.
+The incident management team responded by stopping all non-critical network services and restoring critical services.

+### Identify

+The attack was an ICMP flood DoS that affected internal network operations.
+The primary cause of the incident was an unconfigured firewall that allowed ICMP packets without a rate limit.

+### Protect

+The team has implemented new firewall rules to limit the rate of incoming ICMP packets.
+Additionally, source IP verification has been implemented to check for spoofed IP addresses.

+### Detect

+New network monitoring software has been implemented to detect and flag abnormal network traffic patterns.
+Additionally, an IDS/IPS system has been rolled out to filter out some ICMP traffic based on suspicious characteristics.

+### Respond

+The team will respond to future similar incidents by rate limiting ICMP packets at the firewall, taking down non-critical network services if necessary, and restoring critical services as a priority.
+Communication to internal staff and external customers will be provided if the outage will be prolonged.

+### Recover

+After the incident, network operations were returned to normal status while prioritising critical services first.
+The team will continue monitoring the network for stability and seek to mitigate any future incidents using the new tools listed above.

+---